Vipilli25/DSPD-sem4-HWA-1/README.md

 list.
 The records should be always kept sorted according to the train id so that passengers boarding the same train have their data together.

+You can assume number of bogies of each class and number of seats in each bogie.

+Write the following functions :

+  -insert
+  • Insert a list of passengers and their details for the reservation.
+  • I/p parameters: Reservation request that includes a list of passenger names, passenger ids, boarding train, boarding station, travelling class(Sleeper, 3AC, 2AC, 1AC), destination station, train id
+  • O/P: Reservation done successfully, partially or the reservation failed.
+  • Note – The set of passengers in a single reservation request should be allocated seats together.
+If all of them cannot get the seats together, then they need to be accommodated as close to each other in trains, that is, their bogie/seat numbers should be as close to each other.